sobamask22/DeliverySchedule-Power-BI/README.md

 - KPI cards summarize purchase costs, total orders, & late/on-time deliveries
 - The line and bar chart tracks monthly trends using orders and purchase costs

+### Highlights
+- Month-over-Month Purchase Cost Growth: +0.07%

+- Month-over-Month Orders Growth: +0.05%

+During the summer period, a dip in company sales led to reduced warehouse orders.
+As demand rebounded, franchisees responded with increased order volumes, driving a corresponding rise in purchase activity to replenish stock levels and restore operational momentum.

 ## Tech Stack:
 The dashboard was built using the following tools: